International Business - Development Studies (Radboud - Glasgow)

 - You will be provided the training needed to analyse large datasets, which is a skill valued by most employers

 This dual degree is a two-year programme, with your first year spent studying at Radboud University and the second year at the University of Glasgow.
-This programme brings together expertise in ways of reducing inequaity in the developing world from the perspective of both multinationals and policy makers.
+This programme brings together expertise in ways of reducing inequality in the developing world from the perspective of both multinationals and policy makers.

 This programme consists of a total of 150 EC credits.
 The dissertation is joint and will be coordinated by both universities.